 #3: Chalk paint leaves an overly matte finish and clear brush strokes.

-Although I am a novice at using chalk paint, I am not a novice at painting.
+Although I am a novice at using chalk paint, I am not a novice at painting furniture.
 Never have I worked with a paint that left more pronounced brush strokes than chalk paint.
 The finish is also very distinct.
-It doesn’t look like a paint finish you would see on a manufactured piece of furniture but instead has a very easily distinguishable finished look and feel.
+It doesn’t look like a paint finish you would see on a manufactured piece of furniture.
+Instead, it has a very easily distinguishable finished look and feel.
 In my opinion, it doesn’t look professional and I fear that pieces painted with chalk paint will become dated very quickly.

 #4: Chalk paint is available in limited colors.